Quantum Field Measurements in the Fewster-Verch Framework: Implementation of Gaussian measurements within the FV framework

-Following Fewster and Verch \cite[Sec.~4]{FV20}, we define a linear and local interaction of strength $\lambda \beta$ between the probe and target field where $\lambda$ is a real parameter and $\beta$ a real-valued smooth function on $\M$ with support in a compact region $K \subset \M$.
+Following Fewster and Verch \cite[Sec.~4]{FV20}, we then define a linear and local interaction of strength $\lambda \beta$ between the probe and the target field where $\lambda$ is a real parameter.
 More precisely, we consider the interaction term